Sherlock Holmes (video game series): Gameplay

 Much of the gameplay throughout the whole series consists of themes and gameplay found in a classic adventure game.
 Players are encouraged to explore the games' sandbox landscapes, where clues are hidden in them.
 Point-and-click game-play is also prevalent.
 The series also lets the players interrogate certain people to gather evidence for the investigation.
 There are also instances where Holmes disguises himself in order to infiltrate a hostile location to get more evidence.

 The series lets the player play both Holmes and Watson in either first-person or third-person perspective.
 Holmes' game-play mostly consists of investigations and finding evidence to come to a conclusion.
-Watson's game-play mostly consists of him running errands for Holmes and assisting in the investigation.
-But there are sometimes instances where he takes control of the investigation.Sherlock Holmes: The Mystery of the Mummy was the first to use the first-person perspective in the series.
-Sherlock Holmes: The Case of the Silver Earring is a point-and-click (mouse-controlled) third-person adventure, and the first one to use this perspective in the series.
-Clicking in the general direction you wish to go will usually cause your character to move in that direction.
-As Holmes, you spend time searching for important clues, most of which the bumbling police force have missed.
+Watson's game-play mostly consists of him running errands for Holmes and assisting in the investigation, but there are sometimes instances where he takes control of the investigation.Sherlock Holmes: The Mystery of the Mummy was the first to use the first-person perspective in the series.
+The Case of the Silver Earring is a point-and-click (mouse-controlled) third-person adventure, and the first one to use this perspective in the series.
+Clicking in the general direction will usually cause the character to move in that direction.
+As Holmes, the players spend time searching for important clues, most of which the bumbling police force have missed.
 Items are at least partly visible, though some are not interactive until an action in the game triggers them.
-You also analyze various clues using Holmes’ desktop laboratory.The Awakened was the first Frogwares title to allow gameplay to take place in an entirely real-time 3D landscape and from a first-person perspective, losing the pre-rendered backgrounds of its predecessors.
+The players can also analyze various clues using Holmes' desktop laboratory.The Awakened was the first Frogwares title to allow gameplay to take place in an entirely real-time 3D landscape and from a first-person perspective, losing the pre-rendered backgrounds of its predecessors.
 Like other Sherlock Holmes games by Frogwares, it has an open world environment in every location that can have hidden clues and interactions with NPCs.
 The inventory system saves all objects, documents, and map locations for later use and can also be used to combine objects.
 The game can be viewed from a first or third person perspective.
-It provides you with icons to indicate what actions Holmes can take within his world, like pick up something or talk to someone.
+It provides the players with icons to indicate what actions Holmes can take within his world, like pick up something or talk to someone.